 The Griffon yearbook is a 250-page, award-winning publication.
-The 1988 Griffon won the Associated Collegiate Press Award and was one of four yearbooks in the country to win the Gold Crown Award from the Columbia Scholastic Press Association.
+The 1989 Griffon won the Associated Collegiate Press Pacemakers and the Silver Crown Award from the Columbia Scholastic Press Association.
 The yearbook covers all aspects of college life through both color and black and white photography, in-depth interviews, feature stories, and enlightening articles.